xf00f/web3x/web3x/README.md

 - It's expanding with additional features.
 For example the `EvmProvider` which provides a full inplace EVM implementation for executing contract code in your DAPP for simplified development workflows.

 web3x also adopts a lean, functional design, and resolves many out the outstanding issues in the web3.js repository.
-It is under active development, view the [CHANGELOG](CHANGELOG.md) to see updates and planned roadmap.

 ## Usage